-Do not configure more than one writable identity repository in a single realm.
+You should not configure more than one writeable identity repository in a single realm.
 AM will try to perform write operations on each identity repository configured in a realm, and there is no way to configure which repository is written to.